 This makes you more relaxed (if you’re a midline crosser it will take a bit of getting used to but stick with it!)
 It’ll make other people more relaxed & open in your company.
 You can’t persuade ‘em if you’re making them nervous.

 Keep your butt at the back of the chair.
 For real.
 The edge of the seat is reserved for your listener.

 Don’t use 10 words when you can use 5 to get your point across.
 Try not to over-explain.
 Give the crux of the message and let others tell you what’s missing by allowing them to ask questions.
 This takes courage, people!
 Here’s an article with detailed steps to being concise when speaking.

-Don’t end a story, presentation or idea with, “that’s all I have to say,” or “I don’t know how to explain it…” or something to that effect.
+Don’t end a story, presentation, or idea with, “that’s all I have to say,” or “I don’t know how to explain it…” or something to that effect.
 You’ve just completely undermined what you said previously.
 Please don’t do that when you’re public speaking especially!

 Never start interactions verbally or in writing with “I just wanted to…” Wasted time right there.
 And it’s undermining to you.
 Definitely not going to get what you want that way.